Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Evaluating Generalization

 \subsubsection{Data}

 We use the networks that were trained in the first experiment (\ref{sec:results-exp1}) on the full (190k) training set.
 The push velocity in the training set is thus 20\,$\frac{mm}{s}$.
-We evaluate on datasets with different push velocities ranging from 10\,$\frac{mm}{s}$ to 150 \,$\frac{mm}{s}$.
+We evaluate on datasets with different push velocities ranging from 10\,$\frac{mm}{s}$ to 300\,$\frac{mm}{s}$.
+Since seeing only one push velocity during training might be a disadvantage for the learned models, we also compose two new training datasets, one with velocities conform to the quasi-static assumption (10 and 20\,$\frac{mm}{s}$) and one with a higher second velocity (20 and 50\,$\frac{mm}{s}$) that violates the quasi-static assumption.
+Both datasets have slightly more than 125k training examples.